As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

 The entire Golden Pass route takes 4-5 hours across 3 different sections where you need to change trains.
-The first section is Lucerne to Interlaken which takes ~1hr 45min and take you through the stunning Swiss countryside and the lakes Lucerne, Sarner, Lungern and Brienz.
+The first section is Lucerne to Interlaken which takes ~1hr 45min and takes you through the stunning Swiss countryside and the lakes Lucerne, Sarner, Lungern, and Brienz.

-The second section is from Interlaken to Zweisimmen takes ~1hr 15min.
+The second section is from Interlaken to Zweisimmen and takes ~1hr 15min.